MicrosoftDocs/azure-ai-docs/articles/ai-services/speech-service/speech-synthesis-markup-structure.md

 Refer to the sections below for details about how to structure elements in the SSML document.

+> [!NOTE]
+> In addition to Azure AI Speech neural (non HD) voices, you can also use [Azure AI Speech high definition (HD) voices](high-definition-voices.md) and [Azure OpenAI neural (HD and non HD) voices](openai-voices.md).
+The HD voices provide a higher quality for more versatile scenarios.
+>
+> Some voices don't support all [Speech Synthesis Markup Language (SSML)](speech-synthesis-markup-structure.md) tags.
+This includes neural text to speech HD voices, personal voices, and embedded voices.
+- For Azure AI Speech high definition (HD) voices, check the SSML support [here](high-definition-voices.md#supported-and-unsupported-ssml-elements-for-azure-neural-text-to-speech-hd-voices).
+- For personal voice, you can find the SSML support [here](personal-voice-how-to-use.md#supported-and-unsupported-ssml-elements-for-personal-voice).
+- For embedded voices, check the SSML support [here](embedded-speech.md#embedded-voices-capabilities).

 ## Document structure

 The Speech service implementation of SSML is based on the World Wide Web Consortium's [Speech Synthesis Markup Language Version 1.0](https://www.w3.org/TR/2004/REC-speech-synthesis-20040907/).
 The elements supported by the Speech can differ from the W3C standard.